 You can always reinstall apps.
 To do so:

 1) Go into the App Store app and tap your photo representing your account, then tap Purchased.

 2) Tap My Purchases.

 3) On the next screen, find the app you want to reinstall.
 You can toggle All apps or Not on this iPhone apps.

-4) Tap on the cloud icon next to the app you want to reinstall.
+4) Tap the cloud icon next to the app you want to reinstall.

 5) Your app is now ready to use.

 To delete unused apps, you just need to follow a few simple steps.
 What type of apps do you always seem to be deleting off your iPhone and iPad?
-Let everyone know below.
+Let us know below.